 The Spatial Analysis Laboratories (SAL) are a facility within the School of Earth, Atmospheric & Life Sciences (SEALS).
 The SAL specialises in geographic information science, technology and resources.
-SAL consists of three spaces, specialist staff and support for a range of geospatial software and measuring equipment.
+SAL consists of three spaces, specialist staff and support for a range of geospatial software and location-aware data and equipment.

 - Toni O'Neill Spatial Research Lab

 - Map Library and Collaboration Space

 - Spatial Teaching Lab

 There is no eating or drinking in the SAL computer labs and the UOW IT Policies apply.

 If your water bottle can be securely closed, and you keep it closed, you may be able to make a case against immediate lab eviction.
 This is at the discretion of the relevant course coordinator / lab manager at all times.

 SEALS teaches GIS using the ESRI ArcGIS software and Remote Sensing using ENVI.
 There are a range of other geospatial software products available to researchers within the School in TOL.
 If you would like to discuss the installation of new software for use in your teaching or research work, please contact the SAL Tech Staff.